Carbon

 The Element of Time

 Carbon connects the deep time of the cosmos to the lived time of biology.
 It is forged in the death of stars, cycles through the breath of living things, and eventually becomes the rock that records planetary history.
-In this archive, Carbon is not just a chemical element; it is the physical medium of memory.
+Carbon is not just a chemical element; it is the physical medium of memory.

 It reminds us that we are made of time—star-stuff that has learned to trace its own history.